 To learn more about this program or to schedule a Living Classroom Workshop, please contact us at: firstname.lastname@example.org

-Special thanks to our sponsors: NYC Department of Cultural Affairs (DCLA), NYC Department of Youth and Community Development (DYCD), and the NYS Pollution Prevention Institute.
+Special thanks to our sponsors: NYC Department of Cultural Affairs (DCLA), NYC Department of Youth and Community Development (DYCD).